Caledonian Sleeper: Highland Sleeper

-Similarly, going southbound, three separate services depart each of Aberdeen, Inverness and Fort William in the evening, hauled by a locomotive up to Edinburgh.
-These services are then combined to form one train at Edinburgh Waverley; the diesel locomotives are detached from each portion and the is attached to then take the full-length, 16-car train to London.
-The train continues to London Euston with intermediate stops at Preston and Crewe for alighting passengers only (southbound trains do not call at Watford Junction), arriving in London the following morning.
+Similarly, going southbound, three separate services depart from Aberdeen, Inverness and Fort William in the evening, hauled by a locomotive up to Edinburgh.
+These trains are then combined to form one train at Edinburgh Waverley; the diesel locomotives are detached from each portion and the is attached to take the full-length, 16-car train to London.
+The train continues, with intermediate stops at Preston and Crewe for alighting passengers only, and arrives in London Euston the following morning.

 The Inverness portion of the train consists of six sleeper coaches, one seated carriage and one "club car" (lounge car), all running through to/from London.
 The Aberdeen set consists of between two and four sleeper coaches (depending on demand) plus one seated carriage and one lounge car, all running throughout.
 The Fort William set consists only of two to four sleeper coaches between London and Edinburgh; the seated and lounge carriages are attached/detached at Edinburgh Waverley for the Edinburgh–Fort William leg of the journey.
 This means that any seated passengers travelling between England and stations on the Fort William route are required to use the seated carriages intended for Inverness or Aberdeen, and change carriages at Edinburgh Waverley.

-In October 2025, it was announced that from January 2026, the Caledonian Sleeper Aberdeen, Inverness and Fort William services will travel to and from London via Birmingham International station in the West Midlands.
+In October 2025, it was announced that from 15 January 2026, the Caledonian Sleeper Aberdeen, Inverness and Fort William services will travel to and from London via Birmingham International station in the West Midlands.